Rob Macindoe – Executive Director Strategy and Development

 Cinzia Theobald – Director, Programs and Communication

 Cinzia has worked in the pharmaceutical, education and health sectors in Australia and the UK.
-More recently she has held senior roles at Monash Health (Director Access Improvement and Performance, Ambulatory and Community Services) and South Eastern Melbourne Medicare Local (Clinical Governance Senior Projects Manager).
-Cinzia has significant experience in strategic planning, business process review, service redesign and model development, risk management and community engagement and consultation and holds an LLM Masters in Medical Law.
+She has held senior executive roles at Monash Health and South Eastern Melbourne Medicare Local.
+Cinzia has significant experience in strategic planning, business process review, service redesign and model development, clinical governance, and community health and wellbeing initiatives.
+Cinzia is passionate about increasing her knowledge and expertise in health promotion, prevention, and health literacy and enjoys learning new things every day from the talented health promotion team at enliven.
+Cinzia holds an LLM Masters in Medical Law.

 Heather Lawson – Early Intervention and Integrated Care (Service Coordination) Coordinator